KaustubhDamania/TC-Generator-Checker/README.md

 # Soln_test
-:tada: This program tests your solution with a brute force soln to find edge cases.
+:tada: This program tests your solution with a given correct / brute force soln to find edge cases where your solution fails.

 ## Installation
 `$ python3 setup.py install`